codeholic24/codeholic24/README.md

 ## I'm a Developer !!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything what ever comes to my plate 🤣
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to sketch and indoor player